ietf-wg-asdf/SDF/sdf.md

 | maxItems         | number                                                           | Maximum number of items in array                       |
 | uniqueItems      | boolean                                                          | if true, requires items to be all different            |
 | items            | (subset of common/data qualities; see {{syntax})                 | constraints on array items                             |
-{: #odmdataqual1 title="Qualities of odmProperty and odmData borrowed from json-schema.org"}
+{: #sdfdataqual1 title="Qualities of sdfProperty and sdfData borrowed from json-schema.org"}

 | Quality       | Type                      | Description                                                     | Default |
 |---------------|---------------------------|-----------------------------------------------------------------|---------|